zukunft/zukunft.com/docs/code_objects.md

 Sources: every user can change it, but there is only one valid row

 Saving: there are several methods to save user data
-- not user specific data like verbs, which are saved with the standard process
+- not user-specific data like verbs, which are saved with the standard process
-- user specific data like formulas, which are saved base on the user sandbox functions
+- user-specific data like formulas, which are saved base on the user sandbox functions
-- user specific data, which change very rarely and has code functionality linked like view types
+- user-specific data, which change very rarely and has code functionality linked like view types
-- not user specific data, which change only with a program update like the view component position type
+- not user-specific data, which change only with a program update like the view component position type

 Fixed server splitting (if not hadoop is used as the backend)